KHP-Informatics/redcap-docker/README.md

 Release Version:

-## Redcap Dockerfile
+## Redcap Dockerfiles
-These can and should be deployable relatively simply in any environment running Docker.
+With these instructions you should be able to build the redcap-docker images can and should be deployable relatively simply in any environment running Docker.

 ## Distributing Docker Image
 I'm not making a public image of this available on DockerHub, the licence for RedCap precludes this.
 Instead, if you want to use this building it from the docker files is straightforward, see below.
+You will need:
+1. clone the git repository https://github.com/KHP-Informatics/redcap-docker
-You will need to get the web application from the redcap project at http://www.project-redcap.org/ and unzip it in to web/download/ dir.
+2. Get the web application from the redcap project at http://www.project-redcap.org/ and unzip it in to web/download/ dir
+3. [optional]  Get the pdf fonts especially for international projects https://iwg.devguard.com/trac/redcap/browser/misc/webtools2-pdf.zip?format=raw unzip webtools2-pdf.zip and place the pdf directory replacing the existing web/download/redcap/webtools2/pdf dir.

-## Build Instructions
+## Build instructions
 There are three components the database and the redcap web application and the cron container.
 ### Build containers locally from the Dockerfiles

-1) cd into the web/ or db/ dir so we have the right build context:
+1. cd into the web/ or db/ dir so we have the right build context:
 ```
     $ cd db
     $ docker build --tag="afolarin/redcap:mysql" .